yksun/TACO/README.md

 ## Pipeline Steps

+TACO exposes 15 public steps by number: **0-14**.
+Step 14 has two internal reporting modes, but it is still invoked as step `14` from the command line.

 | Step | Description | Phase |
 |---|---|---|
 | 0 | Input QC and validation | Setup |